Israeli attacks wound civilians across Gaza in latest ceasefire violations

 - list 3 of 3Jerusalem Patriarch, churches say Christian Zionism threatens Christianity

 Additional injuries were reported in areas from which Israeli forces were meant to have withdrawn under the ceasefire.
-Israel currently occupies more than 50 percent of Gaza.

 Medical staff at al-Ahli Arab Hospital in eastern Gaza City said three Palestinians were wounded by Israeli gunfire near Netzarim, south of the city.
 Witnesses told the Anadolu news agency that an Israeli drone opened fire on the group.